MicrosoftDocs/Hololens/hololens/hololens-network.md

 ## Configure Network Proxy
 RFC defines how clients communicate with proxy servers.
 It’s up to each system (or application) to define what type of proxies it supports and how the proxy is configured.

 This section covers network proxy for Windows services and Universal Windows Platform (UWP) Apps using Windows HTTP stack.
-Applications using non-Windows HTTP stack may have its own proxy configuration and handling.
+Applications using non-Windows HTTP stack may have their own proxy configuration and handling.

 ### Proxy Configurations